polkadot-js/docs/docs/derives/derives.md

  console.log("First account staking info:", accounts[0]);
  ```
 ### [account](#account)
-From a stash, retrieve the controllerId and fill in all the relevant staking details
+From a stash, retrieve the controllerId and fill in all the relevant staking details.
 - **interface**: `api.derive.staking.account`
 - **params**:
-  - accountId `(Uint8Array | string)`: AccountId of the stash
+  - accountId `(Uint8Array | string)`: AccountId of the stash.
-  - opts `StakingQueryFlags`: optional filtering flag
+  - opts `StakingQueryFlags`: (Optional) filtering flag.

 - **example**:
  ```javascript